Chapter 6 Measures of Dispersion

 [1] 0.3738636

 These results paint a different picture of the level of dispersion in these three variables: the percent foreign-born exhibits the most variation, relative to its scale, followed by abortion laws, and then by Biden’s vote share.
-The fact that the coefficient of variation for Biden’s vote share is so low might come as a surprise, given that it “looked” like it had as much or more variation than the other two variables in the boxplot.
-But the differences in the boxplot were due largely to differences in the scale of the variables.
+The differences in the boxplot were due largely to differences in the scale of the variables.
 Once that scale is taken into account by the coefficient of variation, the impression of dispersion levels changes a lot.

 It is also possible to think of variation in dichotomous variables.
-Consider, for example, the numeric indicator variable we created in Chapter 5 measuring whether respondents in the ANES 2020 survey had served in the military.
+Consider, for example, the numeric indicator variable we created and used in Chapters 4 and 5 measuring whether respondents in the ANES 2020 survey supported (1) or opposed (0) adoption by gay and lesbian couples.
 Since all observations are scored 0 or 1, it might seem strange to think about variation around the mean in this variable.
 Still, because we are working with numeric data, it is possible to calculate the variance and standard deviation for these types of variables.

 Frequency Percent Valid Percent

-About 88.6% in 0 (no previous service) and 11.4% in 1 (served).
+About 19.6% in 0 (No) and 80.4% in 1 (Yes).
 Does that seem like a lot of variation?
-It’s really hard to tell without thinking about what a dichotomous variable with a lot of variation would look like.
+It’s really hard to tell without understanding what a dichotomous variable with a lot of variation would look like.

 We use a different formula to calculate the variance in dichotomous variables: